wpscanteam/wpscan/README.md

  - Any non-commercial use of WPScan.

 If you need to purchase a commercial license or are unsure whether you need to purchase a commercial license contact us - team@wpscan.org.

-We may grant commercial licenses at no monetary cost at our own discretion if the commercial usage is deemed by the WPScan Team to significantly benefit WPScan.

 Free-use Terms and Conditions;